Naoko Hayashiba: Women's shogi professional

 Hayashiba defeated professional shogi player Kinji Shiihashi in a 1991 Ginga Tournament game using the rare Sleeve Rook opening as Black, which made her the first female professional to defeat a male in a tournament game.
 Her victory, however, is considered to be an "unofficial" because the Ginga Tournament did not become an official tournament until 2000.

 She had the record for the highest yearly winning rate of 0.852 (23 wins out of 27) in 1989 until it was surpassed by Ichiyo Shimizu in 1993 (0.897) and the record winning streak of 17 games in a row in 1982 until it was beaten by Hiroe Nakai in 2010 (19 games) and Kana Satomi in 2015 (21 games).

 Hayashiba quit professional shogi due to a sex scandal with another professional player, Makoto Nakahara, in 1995.
 In 2010, however, she returned to shogi after a 15-year absence, but retired yet again shorty thereafter.

 Titles and other championships

 Hayashiba won a total of 15 titles in her career.
 She won the Women's Meijin title 4 times, the Women's Ōshō title 10 times, and the Kurashiki Tōka Cup 1 time.
 When she was 15 years old, she became the youngest to win the Women's Meijin and the first as well as youngest to win two titles (2 crowns) at the same time.

 Since she won the Women's Ōshō title more than 5 times, she was the first to qualify for the Lifetime Women's Ōshō (Queen Ōshō) title in 1985.
-However, since she left the instead of retiring via normal channels, she was not given the title.
+However, since she left the JSA instead of retiring via normal channels, she was not given the title.

 She won the Ladies Open Tournament once in 1989.